 Validation meetings were held with all respondents including Accountant-General, Auditor-General, Chairman Public Accounts Committee, and representatives from the civil society and media in each of the 36 states of the federation.

-The Scoring criteria for Subnational Audit Efficacy Index 2023 is segmented into eight priority areas as highlighted below:

-Audit Legal Framework & Operationalization - 20%

-- Operationalization of Financial Autonomy - 5% - Activation of Administrative Independence - 5% - Transparency in the Process of Appointing Auditor-General - 2% - · Security of Tenure for the Auditor-General - 3% - Legal Mandate to Publish Audit Reports Online - 5% - Submission of Annual Activity Report for 2022 - 9% - Type of Audit Document Published for 2022 - 18% - Audit Report 18% - Audited Financial Statement 10% - Implementation of House Resolutions on Audit Recommendations for 2021 -9%

-Evidence of Performance Audit for 2022 -13%

-- Social sector 13%

-- Other sector 8%
+The Scoring criteria for Subnational Audit Efficacy Index 2024 is segmented into eight priority areas as highlighted below: - 1.
+Audit Legal Framework & Operationalization 20% - Operationalization of Financial Autonomy - 5% - Activation of Administrative Independence - 5% - Transparency in the Process of Appointing Auditor-General - 2% - Security of Tenure for the Auditor-General - 3% - Legal Mandate to Publish Audit Reports Online - 5% - 2.
+Submission of Annual Activity Report for 2023 - 9% - 3.
+Type of Audit Document Published for 2023 18% - Audit Report 18% - Audited Financial Statement 10% - 4.
+Implementation of House Resolutions on Audit Recommendations for 2022 9% - 5.
+Evidence of Performance Audit for 2023 - 13% - Social Sectors 13% - Other Sectors 8% - 6.
+Availability of Citizens' Accountability Report for 2023 5% - 7.
+CS/Media Participation in the Audit Process 10% - Much Involved 10% - Less Involved 6% - Not Involved 0% - 8.
+Effectiveness of Public AccountsCommittee -16% - Effective 16% - Less Effective 10% - Not Effective 0% Explaining Scoring parameters

-- None 0%

-- Availability of Citizens' Accountability Report for 2022 - 5%

-- CS/Media Participation in the Audit Process - 10%

-- Much Involved 10%

-- Less Involved 6%

-- Not Involved 0%

-Effectiveness of Public Accounts Committee -16%

-- Effective 16%

-- Less Effective 10%

-- Not Effective 0%